 Maximum Concurrent Threads for Full Data Backup

 The maximum number of concurrent threads available for a full data backup.
-The maximum number of actual concurrent threads varies based on backup schedule specifications in the console.
+You can set this parameter to adjust the backup speed.
+For example, reduce the number of backup threads to minimize the impact on the database.

 Backup network speed limit

 The limit on the network bandwidth.
-You can set the limit based on your need.
-The default value of this parameter is
+You can set the limit based on your needs.
+Default value:

 0, which indicates that the network bandwidth is unlimited.

 The interval at which incremental backups are performed.
-Database Backup performs incremental backups based on your settings.
-If you set the interval to 10 minutes, Database Backup performs an incremental backup every 10 minutes.
+DBS performs incremental backups based on your settings.
+If you set the interval to 10 minutes, DBS performs an incremental backup every 10 minutes.

-This parameter is valid only when you set the Real-Time Transaction Log Backup parameter to Enable.
+This parameter is displayed only when you set the Incremental real-time backup parameter to Enable.

 Delete Logs upon Backup Success Specifies whether to automatically delete archived log files that are backed up.
 Valid values:

-Enable compression Specifies whether to compress data during backup.
+Enable compression Specifies whether to enable compression during backup.
 Valid values:

-- Enable: Data is compressed during backup to reduce storage space.
+- Enable (recommended): Data is compressed during backup to reduce storage space.

 - Disable: Data is not compressed during backup.

-Backup set mode The mode used to back up the database.
+Backup set mode The mode that is used to back up the database.
 Valid values:

-- Non-intrusive streaming backup: Database Backup uses Oracle System Backup to Tape (SBT) to back up data.
+- Non-intrusive streaming backup: DBS uses Oracle System Backup to Tape (SBT) to back up data.
 Backup data is stored as backup sets on a virtual tape before the data is streamed to the cloud.
-This method uses less storage space and does not have a negative impact on the source database.
+This method requires less storage space and does not have a negative impact on the source database.

-- Mount backup to sandbox instance: Database Backup uses the Recovery Manager (RMAN) tool to perform image copy backup.
+- Sandbox instance mount backup: DBS uses the Recovery Manager (RMAN) tool to perform image copy backup.
+Backup data

-Backup data is streamed and sent to OSS by using the FUSE protocol, instead of being
+is streamed and sent to OSS by using the FUSE protocol, instead of being stored in

-stored in disks.
-After the sandbox feature is enabled, the backup data can be mounted
+disks.
+After the sandbox feature is enabled, the backup data can be mounted in seconds.

 You must install FUSE on your server to ensure successful backup tasks.